aplteam/CompareGUI/README.md

 ## Overview

-`CompareGUI` is a comparison utility designed to compare Dyalog workspaces; This a Windows-only tool.
+`CompareGUI` is a comparison utility designed to compare Dyalog namespaces; This a Windows-only tool.

-CompareGUI is a workspace that contains the code needed by the
+`CompareGUI` is a package that contains the code needed by the

 ```
 ]CompareWorkpaces